-Number of Shares: 1,220,650
+Number of Shares:

-Price per Share: USD 41.0449
+Price per Share: [USD 41.0449]

-Total Price: USD 50,101,457.19
+Total Price: [USD 50,101,457.19]

-[Price Reset: If during the term of this Transaction, Party B eliminates its quarterly dividend or reduces its quarterly dividend below the current level of $[ ] per share, the Calculation Agent shall recalculate the Price per Share and the Total Price, taking such elimination or reduction into account, and the Price per Share and the Total Price shall be reset, without further action of the parties, at the respective prices determined in such recalculation.
-The Calculation Agent shall notify the parties of any such reset.

-Termination Date: June 13, 2000, or, if that day is not an Exchange Business Day, the next following Exchange Business Day.
+Termination Date: [ ], or, if that day is not an Exchange Business Day, the next following Exchange Business Day.

 Settlement Date: If the Transaction is to be physically settled, the Settlement Date shall be three Clearance System Business Days after the Termination Date.
 If the Transaction is to be net share settled, the Settlement Date shall be three Clearance System Business Days after the Valuation Date